In this popular course, I’ll show you how to play table tennis. You will learn how to hold the bat, how to stand and how to move.

 In this video, I show you three things you need to do to get more speed and spin on your forehand topspin attacks.

-I played for many years in the Central London Table Tennis League for Finsbury Table Tennis Club, before setting up and representing the ever popular Highbury Table Tennis club.
-In 2013, I moved to Cambridge and now coach and play in the city and surrounding areas.
+Before this, I played for many years in the Central London Table Tennis League for Finsbury Table Tennis Club, before setting up and representing the ever popular Highbury Table Tennis club.